hmrc/income-tax-mtd-changelog/README.md

 * New API Version `v4.0` is available with the following endpoints:
   * `List Loss Claims`
   * `List Brought Forward Losses`

 Both endpoints replace their respective v3 equivalents, which are now deprecated, and not available in v4.
 Please use the new v4 endpoints instead.

 The new endpoints require a tax year path parameter; previously this was an optional query parameter.

-In v3, if either endpoint is called without the tax year query param, the array returned will include losses for all available tax years up to the latest completed tax year.
+In v3, if either endpoint is called without the tax year query parameter, the array returned will include losses for all available tax years up to the latest completed tax year.

-* The documentation is updated, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog#individual-losses-api).
+* Documentation updated to clarify description of `Create Loss Claims` endpoint.

 ### individuals-business-eops-api